owardlaw/Bitcoin_Arbitrage_Analysis/README.md

 # Bitcoin__Arbitrage_Analysis

 # Bitcoin__Arbitrage_Analysis
-This is a python jupyter lab based analysis tool used for analysis of specefic timeframes to look for arbitrage oppurtunites between who exchanges.
-It takes into account positive arbitrage oppurtunites, and arbitrage spread that is large enough to cover exchange fees.
+This is a python jupyter lab based analysis tool used for analysis of specific time frames to look for arbitrage opportunities between who exchanges.
+It takes into account positive arbitrage opportunities, and arbitrage spread that is large enough to cover exchange fees.

 ---

 ## Technologies

-This project uses python 3.7 and Jupyter Lab with the following packages:
+This project uses python 3.7 and JupyterLab with the following packages:

 * [pandas](https://github.com/pandas-dev/pandas) - For the plotting and csv reading.